 Since Tổ Ong Adventure handled everything, all you need is daily accessories and essential items in your daypack.

 - Daypack – It’s recommended to pack everything in your daypack for the two days.
 Although there is support, there aren’t porters to carry everyone’s stuff.
-We used our Osprey 30-liters backpacks and they fit everything that we needed.
-Here is our favorite men and women versions.
+We used our Osprey 30-liter backpacks and they fit everything that we needed.
+Here are our favorite men and women versions.

 - Hat – It was an overcast day but it helped with shielding our eyes from the rain.
 Here is our favorite type of hat.